-Though each dog is characterized by its individual personality traits, there are some traits that are common for all the dogs of a particular species.
+Though each dog is characterized by its individual personality traits, some traits are common for all the dogs of a particular species.
 Huskies are known to be bundles of energy that are tempered by their bold personalities.

 Here is a quick guide to help you make an informed choice when it comes to deciding on what dog you should get.
 Excited?
 Let’s go check it out!